Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Theory

 \subsection{Post-restoration correction}

 \citet{scharmer10high-order} proposed a method to compensate for stray light resulting from $\tau_{j\Mmfbd}$.
-Their approach was to use the low-order correction with MFBD and then compensate the restored image for the average effect of hundreds of realizations of $\tau_{j\Mmfbd}$, based on $r_0$ as measured by a WFS.
-They wrote the compensated object estimate in the Fourier domain as
+Their approach was to use the low-order correction with MFBD and then compensate the restored image for the average effect of hundreds of versions of $\tilde\tau_{j\Mmfbd}$, where we use a tilde, $\tilde\cdot$, to indicate that these are random realizations of $\tau_{\Mmfbd}$, based on KL coefficients according to Eq.~(\ref{eq:6}).
+The $r_0$ needed in Eq.~(\ref{eq:6}) was measured with a WFS. \citet{scharmer10high-order} wrote the compensated object estimate in the Fourier domain as

 where the division with $\hat S$ is a deconvolution with a transfer function corresponding to the effect of the high-order modes.
 This transfer function can be written as